themesberg/flowbite-vue/docs/components/card.md

 import CardImageExample from './card/examples/CardImageExample.vue' import CardHorizontalExample from './card/examples/CardHorizontalExample.vue'
 </script>
-# Vue Card Components - Flowbite
+# Vue Card - Flowbite

 #### Get started with a large variety of Tailwind CSS card examples for your web project